isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Spider Plant.md

 <section>
   <h4>Sun and soil needs:</h4>
   <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of indirect sunlight</a>, but <a href="/page-index/plant-problems/sunburn/">may burn</a> in direct sun.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
 	<p>Spider Plants are very hardy and can grow quickly with very little care.
-This plant can tolerate some neglect, but will grow lush and produce more leaves when the soil is kept moist with regular watering.
-Root-bound Spider Plants are more likely to produce plantlets.
+This plant can tolerate some neglect, but will grow lush and produce more leaves when the soil is kept moist with regular watering.</p>
+	<p><a href="/page-index/plant-problems/root-bound/">Root-bound</a> Spider Plants are more likely to produce plantlets.
 Plants should be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> with balanced fertiliser once every 3-4 months as heavily fertilised plants may not produce as many plantlets.</p>
 	<br>
 </section>